-As probation officers authorized to carry firearms in the performance of your official duties you should have a general understand of how a revolver operates and its general nomenclature.
+As probation or pretrial services officers authorized to carry firearms in the performance of your official duties you should have a general understanding of how a revolver operates and its general nomenclature.

-B. PRESENTATION

-General Nomenclature
+B. General Nomenclature

 1. Barrel

 The Barrel is the elongated part which is constructed to give the bullet direction.